dangodev/web-standards/README.md

 # Web Standards

-This is a work in progress to try and find sane requirements for web interfaces and web content.
+Work in progress to list reasonable requirements for web interfaces and web content.

 ### Sections